AJ Reid

 She shook her head mentally.
 Right!
 She was done with men, no matter how good they smelled or felt.
 Scolding herself internally, she reluctantly listened to the reasonable voice in her head and stepped away.

 The spilled alcohol on the upper body of her dress, evaporating rapidly, cooled her skin and sent a frosty shiver through her as her eyes focused and her vision cleared.
 Where the rest of her drink had spilled on him, the white of his dress shirt was see-through and glued to his chest.
 A very nice, very defined chest from what she could make out.
-Her gaze started the upward journey, taking in broad shoulders, a solid neck, and a square chin covered in dark, day-old stubble.
-He had a full mouth, straight nose, and was tall, at least a full head more than her five-foot-seven.
+Her gaze started the upwards journey, taking in broad shoulders, a solid neck, and a square chin covered in dark, day-old stubble.
+A full mouth, straight nose.
+He was tall, at least a full head more than her five-foot-seven.

 “I’m so sorry, it was totally an accid …”